 She sounded as if her sole desire was to add doughnut-making to her resume.
 However, I’ve seen her eat doughnuts and she was no slouch.

 As we left, I heard Tamantha casually mention to Zeb that Shadow was alone at my house and it seemed a shame to wait until she was ready for bed to see him.

 I suspected doughnuts were also in Shadow’s future.COLLAPSE

 Now in Paperback and Audiobook!

 Reaction Shot is now available in paperback at Amazon, Barnes & Noble and Walmart.
 This gives you the choice of reading the newest Caught Dead in Wyoming mystery cradled in your hands or connected to your favorite device.
-Also in the pipeline: the large-print edition.
+Also available: the large-print edition.